-The mineral resource estimate has been constrained using economic assumptions that consider both open pit (shallow mineralization) and underground (mineralization below the conceptual pit) mining scenarios.
-The pit designs are conceptual in nature and are based on the Lerchs-Grossman algorithm contained in the GEMS Whittle software.
-The underground design is also conceptual in nature and is based on a bulk tonnage scenario.
+This mineral resource for the Candelones Extension deposit has been constrained using economic assumptions that consider an underground mining scenario.
+The underground design is also conceptual in nature and is based on a bulk mining method.

-The mineral resource estimate and open pit optimization have been prepared without reference to surface rights or the presence of overlying private property or public infrastructure or geographical constraints.
+The mineral resource estimate has been prepared without reference to surface rights or the presence of overlying private property or public infrastructure or geographical constraints.